 Hi!
 I’m Alex.

 The subsequent trips got me into photography with landscapes and unique architectures in particular.
-Being at the actual places which I longed to never fail to evoke an emotional moment, which is simply amazing.
+Being at the actual sites has never failed to evoke an emotional moment, which is simply amazing.
 I may not retain what I read about the history bits of the Death Railway.
 But I can always remember my exact expression after seeing the railway in person, likewise that I will never forget how I gawked at the Colosseum.